-- 2. Henderson College seeks to establish and maintain high-level professional standards in relation to all its activities and areas of responsibility.
-This includes all academic, student welfare, discipline and management issues. - 3.
-This policy is in accord with the College's "Vision", "Mission" and "Philosophy" documents as published and in line with School Council Policy.
+- 1. Henderson College seeks to establish and maintain high-level professional standards in relation to all its activities and areas of responsibility.
+This includes all academic, student welfare, discipline and management issues. - 2.
+This policy is in accord with the College's "Vision", "Mission" and "Philosophy" documents as published and in line with School Council Policy. - 3.
+This policy is in line with the 11 Victorian Child Safety Standards.